-While drones themselves are proving popular with surveyors, they are simply a method of delivering the right technology to the place.
-Of much greater interest is the growth in different types of sensor that can be deployed in a variety of surveying situations.
+While drones themselves are proving popular with surveyors.
+They are simply a method of delivering the right technology to the place.
+Of much greater interest is the growth in different types of sensor that can deploy in a variety of surveying situations.

 - Optical cameras: The most commonly used drones carry digital cameras and deliver the images directly to a handheld device such as smartphone or laptop.
 They can take close up stills and video of structures and landscapes and are regularly used in construction, bridge inspections and maintenance.